 Wish I could go to the mall just to window shop, buy some makeup, something cheerful.

-Wish I could sit in a restaurant without having my cane either trip someone or fall on the
+Wish I could sit in a restaurant without having my cane either trip someone or fall on the floor.

 Wish I had the money for a cab to the doctor’s office when I’m too sick to drive but too well for an ambulance.